YijinLiu-Lab/NxSCI/README.md

 <p align = "center"><img src="images/FigS1.png" width="600" align="center">
 </p><p align = "left">
-The modified TXM experimental setup on <a href="https://www-ssrl.slac.stanford.edu/content/beam-lines/bl6-2c">beam line 6-2c</a> at <a href="https://www-ssrl.slac.stanford.edu">SSRL</a>.
+The modified TXM (<a href="https://www-ssrl.slac.stanford.edu/txm/node/1">Transmission X-ray microscopy</a>) experimental setup on <a href="https://www-ssrl.slac.stanford.edu/content/beam-lines/bl6-2c">beam line 6-2c</a> at <a href="https://www-ssrl.slac.stanford.edu">SSRL</a>.
 Two sandpaper stages with different grit sizes are inserted into the beam in the second hutch.
 An energy dispersive Vortex detector is placed perpendicular to the incident beam between condenser (CD) and zoneplate (ZP) to collect the fluorescence signal from the sample.
 The position of the Vortex detectors is controlled by a motor to collect the strongest XRF signal.
 </p>

 More details about the synchrotron beamline configuration can be found in [F. Meirer et al. 2011](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3161818/).